slyrz/klingklang/README.md

 # klingklang
 ![alt tag](https://raw.github.com/slyrz/klingklang/master/img/klingklang.png)

-A minimal music player for Linux.
+A minimal music player.
+Metadata free.
+Manage your music library with mv/cp and friends.

 ## Requirements
 You need to have the following libraries/programs installed: